 Namibia has one of the lowest population densities in the world, and if it weren’t for the occasional herd of elephants, a traveler here might think she was on Mars.
 Often described as Africa’s final frontier, the landscape consists mostly of desert, sand dunes and huge open spaces—ideal for hiking, driving ATVs, hot air ballooning and tracking big game like lions, rhinos, cheetahs and giraffes.

-Namibia’s brand-new luxury property, The Nest at Sossus (which is now taking select reservations for Indagare members), is unlike any other safari lodge in Africa, thanks to its intimate size and unique design.
+Where to Stay: One of Namibia’s newest luxury properties, The Nest at Sossus, is unlike any other safari lodge in Africa, thanks to its intimate size and unique design.
 Modeled after the labyrinthine nest of the desert’s “Sociable Weaver” bird, The Nest is a private villa-style property that accommodates a group of up to eight guests.
 Just a 45-minute drive from the gate of the protected Sossusvlei pan, The Nest offers exclusive access for game walks and drives with expert guides, a private pool, scenic flights and hot air balloon tours, a private butler and a gourmet chef.
 In between activities, you can soak in the modern interiors and lounge spaces of the villa, as well as the outdoor art installations, valley views and wildlife-attracting watering holes that surround the entire property.

 Related: Just Back from Namibia

-Two high-end properties have signaled the arrival of luxury product in Iceland.
-A former sheep farm converted into an experiential hotel in 2016, Deplar Farm exists in a Narnia-like wonderland on Iceland’s Troll Peninsula.
+Where to Stay: Two high-end properties have signaled the arrival of luxury product in Iceland.
+A former sheep farm converted into an experiential hotel, Deplar Farm exists in a Narnia-like wonderland on Iceland’s Troll Peninsula.
 The 13-room property is without a doubt a splurge, but it is a once-in-a-lifetime experience with world-class wilderness guides, summit-to-sea heli-skiing, salmon fly-fishing and countless other activities.
-For a more relaxed but luxe option, don’t miss the recently opened Retreat at the Blue Lagoon, a sleek hotel with a 43,000-square-foot spa carved into the famous lagoon’s volcanic rock.
+For a more relaxed but luxe option, don’t miss the recently debuted Retreat at the Blue Lagoon, a sleek hotel with a 43,000-square-foot spa carved into the famous lagoon’s volcanic rock.
 It truly delivers, with a robust treatment menu, gourmet dining experiences and private access to nearly 10,000 square feet of thermal waters.